Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 Extra protein can help athletes build muscle and older people prevent muscle loss as part of a resistance- exercise regimen.
 It can also help maintain blood sugar levels as part of a low-calorie diet.
 But with so many protein products from which to choose, how do you know which is best?

 To find out, we tested popular protein powders and drinks made with whey, casein, soy, egg, pea, rice, and/or hemp.
-The tests revealed problems with 20% of the products selected, including cholesterol in a product that claimed none, and 81% more sodium than listed in another.
+The tests revealed problems with 23.5% of the products selected, including a high level of arsenic contamination, cholesterol in a product that claimed none, and 81% more sodium than listed in another.
 We also identified many high-quality protein powders.
 Among these, the cost to get an equivalent serving of protein ranged from just 37 cents to over $5 -- showing how much you can save by comparing products.
 We selected those that provided the best quality, value and taste as our Top Picks.

 In this comprehensive review, you'll discover:

 Which protein products failed testing, which passed, and which are CL's Top Picks

 How protein powders and drinks compare on taste, mixability, ingredients and price

 The pros and cons of different types of protein (whey, casein, soy, rice, pea, egg, hemp, bone broth, and cricket) and different forms of protein (concentrates, isolates, and hydrolysates)